smorodina2128506/lab-01-market-product-and-git/LAB_STORY.md

     - Make changes where reasonable.

-    - Reply to comments with something like “Fixed in 123abc” or explain why you disagree.
+    - Reply to comments with something like “Fixed in 123abc” (123abc being the commit id) or explain why you disagree.

 4. When both sides are happy, **merge the PR**.